 But only if actually finding the market share would be as simple as that!

-Unfortunately, marketing students at B-schools, marketers and consultants have a hard time in finding out the market share of a company.
+Unfortunately, marketing students at B-schools, marketers and consultants have a hard time in finding out the same.
 And the reason for that is simple.
-Where do you find all of that sales data of the market, let alone of that company?
+Where do you find all the sales data of the market, let alone of that company?

 Heck, if the company is private company instead of a publicly listed one, how do you even find the market share of a private company?